 The concept of Insider Trading in India started fermenting in the 80's and 90's and came to be known and observed extensively in the Indian Securities market.
-As mentioned earlier due to inadequate provisions in the Companies Act, 1956 and rapidly advancing Indian Securities market needed a more comprehensive legislation to regulate the practice of Insider Trading, thus resulting in the formulation of the SEBI (Insider Trading) Regulations in the year 1992, which were amended in the year 2002 after the discrepancies observed in the 1992 regulations in the cases like Hindustan Levers Ltd. vs. SEBI, Rakesh Agarwal vs. SEBI, etc. to remove the lacunae existing in the Regulations of 1992.
-The amendment in 2002 came to be known as the SEBI (Prohibition of Insider Trading) Regulations, 1992.

-Further, the PIT Regulations, 1992 had their challenges in their drafting, interpretation and reach.
-Besides, the need felt to ensure a clear regulatory policy that is not only easily comprehendible but is also comprehensive led to this Committee being set up under the chairmanship of Justice N. K. Sodhi, Former Chief Justice of the High Courts of Kerala and Karnataka and a Former Presiding Officer of the Securities Appellate Tribunal.
+However, inadequacy of the provisions in the Companies Act, 1956 and rapidly advancing Indian Securities market needed a more comprehensive legislation to regulate the practice of Insider Trading, thus resulting in the formulation of the first ever systematic code of law for preventing Insider trading, SEBI (Insider Trading) Regulations,1992, which were amended in the year 2002 after the discrepancies observed in these Regulations in the cases like Hindustan Levers Ltd. vs. SEBI (Details of the case has been discussed in the last part of the Chapter), Rakesh Agarwal vs. SEBI, etc. Further, the PIT Regulations, 1992 had other challenges in terms of their drafting, interpretation and reach.
+At this point an immense need was felt to ensure a clear regulatory policy that is not only easily comprehendible but is also clear and precise in its reach and this led to the establishment of a Committee being set up under the chairmanship of Justice N. K. Sodhi, Former Chief Justice of the High Courts of Kerala and Karnataka and a Former Presiding Officer of the Securities Appellate Tribunal.
 The High Level Committee reviewed the SEBI (Prohibition of Insider Trading) Regulations, 1992 submitted its report to SEBI on December 7, 2013.

-The Committee made a range of recommendations to the legal framework for prohibition of insider trading in India and has focused on making this area of regulation more predictable, precise and clear by suggesting a combination of principles-based regulations and rules that are backed by principles.
+The Committee made a range of recommendations to the legal framework for prohibition of insider trading in India and suggested a combination of principles-based regulations and rules that are backed by principles.
 The Committee had also suggested that each regulatory provision might be backed by a note on legislative intent.

-SEBI issued and notified the SEBI (Prohibition of Insider Trading) Regulations, 2015 on 15th January, 2015 based on recommendations of Sodhi committee and became effective from 15th May, 2015, by repealing the SEBI (Prohibition of Insider Trading) Regulations 1992.
+SEBI issued and notified the SEBI (Prohibition of Insider Trading) Regulations, 2015 on 15th January, 2015 based on recommendations of Sodhi Committee which became effective from 15th May, 2015, by repealing the SEBI (Prohibition of Insider Trading) Regulations 1992.